x-square/analytics/23-07-research-terms.md

 ---
 title: "A beginner's guide to research terms"
-author: "Chiawei Wang"
+author: 'Chiawei Wang'
-date: "July 2023"
+date: 'July 2023'
 ---

 `This document covers research terms for both researchers and non-researchers`